SideStore/SideStore-Docs/guides/create-account.md

 ![important conformation](https://user-images.githubusercontent.com/26381427/233845507-2174ec64-34f1-44bd-a6af-6e55f5ee6944.png)

 ### Installation
-You can continue to use this account to sideload SideStore anyway you like, you don't need to follow the rest of this document.
+You can continue to use this account to sideload SideStore anyway you like, you do not need to follow the rest of this page.

-## Create an Apple ID account (iDevice methode) | No E-Mail
+## Create an Apple ID account (iDevice Method) | No E-Mail

 ### Requirements